theovidal/in104/README.md

 git clone git@github.com:theovidal/in104     # with SSH
 ```

-Install all the dependencies :
+Install all the dependencies for the server and the client :

 ```bash
 npm install  # with NPM